-Wow.
 I’ve been sitting here, not needing to breath for 2 minutes and 55 seconds.
-It’s the first time being guided through this exercise and I’m sitting here, no panic, no ‘holding’ my breath… Just a feeling of ease and abundance as I watch the minutes pass.
+It’s the first time being guided through this exercise and there’s no panic, no ‘holding’ my breath… Just a feeling of ease and abundance as I watch the minutes pass.

-Another time, a different breathing exercise, my heart beat and breathing suddenly engage in a resonant synchronisation, sending spiral oscillations up and down my body.
-I not consciously ‘making’ this happen, but i’m with it.
+Another time, a different breathing exercise, my heart beat and breathing suddenly engage in a synchronous rhythm, sending oscillations spiraling up and down my body.
+I’m not consciously ‘making’ this happen, but i’m with it.
 Experiencing a new way of being in my body.

-Just two of the many unexpected, ‘beyond ordinary’ experiences I have had, seemingly out of nowhere, whilst exploring the potential held within the breath.
+Just two of the many unexpected, ‘beyond ordinary’ experiences I have had, seemingly out of nowhere, whilst exploring the potential hidden in the breath.

 And it isn’t just emerging physical phenomena.
 There’s always a corresponding shift in conscious thought.
-Going beyond the ordinary with breathing also permits us to break through barriers of perception.
-The ‘shoulds’ and limiting stories of why ‘you can’t’ seemingly dissolve, washed out us in a cleansing respiratory storm.
-Replaced by a new level of awareness, expanding the space in which to be.
+Going beyond the ordinary with breathing also permits us to break through barriers of ordinary perception.
+The ‘shoulds’ and limiting stories of why ‘you can’t’ seemingly dissolve, blown away in a cleansing respiratory storm.
+Replaced by a new level of awareness, expanding the space in which we can be.

 That’s what happens when we direct our attention deep into a physiological process that forms the foundation of our life.
 Breathing is pretty important, it keeps you alive, but how often do you really think about it?

-Various areas in the central nervous system and the peripheral nervous system communicate with the respiratory tract and the musculoskeletal structure, controlling physical movement.
-Chemoreceptors buried in our larger arteries and brain stem feed back levels of oxygen and carbon dioxide.
+Various areas in the central nervous system and the peripheral nervous system communicate with the respiratory tract and the musculoskeletal structure, to control physical movement.
+Chemoreceptors buried in our larger arteries and brainstem provide feed back about levels of oxygen and carbon dioxide.
 Whilst pressure, tension and pain levels also provide information to influence the unconscious process of involuntary breathing.
-This all occurs relative to the current demands put upon the body and managed via the brain stem.
+This all occurs relative to the current demands put upon the body and managed via the brainstem.